 The Center for Disease Control and Prevention (CDC) has defined another category of the COVID-19 variant.
 It is called a variant of high consequence, characterized by significant resistance to vaccines, diagnostics, and increased disease severity and hospitalizations.
 Fortunately, none of the high consequence variants has been identified.

 The current COVID-19 vaccines approved can provide at least some level of protection against these variants.
 Once it is found that vaccines are less effective to a new variant, there is the possibility of changing the composition of the vaccines to increase their efficiency against the new variants.
 That is because vaccines invoke a wide range of immune responses.

 Collectively, we have to do everything possible to curb the spread of COVID-19.
 The more it is spread, the higher the risk of having variants that reduce the efficacy of all prevention methods, including vaccines.
-You can stop the spread of Covid-19 by always wearing a facial mask when you are going to meet people outside your bubble, adhere to social distancing recommendations, wash your hands frequently, and whenever there is an opportunity for vaccination, please don’t miss it unless you are vaccinated.
+You can stop the spread of Covid-19 by always wearing a facial mask when you are going to meet people outside your bubble, adhering to social distancing recommendations, washing your hands frequently, and whenever there is an opportunity for vaccination, please don’t miss it unless you are vaccinated.